 Maximum offline period (hours)

 Defines the maximum period an app can run without reconfirming app entitlement and refreshing policies from Citrix Endpoint Management.
-At expiration, logon to the server may be triggered if needed.
+At expiration, log on to the server might be triggered if needed.
 Default value is 168 hours (7 days).
-Minimum period is 1 hour.
+The minimum period is 1 hour.

 Alternate Citrix Gateway